 Collingwood, Ontario

-Collingwood is one of Ontario’s gems.
-And, it is just as wonderful in the summer as it is in the winter, offering skiing and beaches galore.
-However, there are many other reasons it’s a top pick for retirement.
-For one, the blue mountains, located on Georgian Bay, provide a scenic and relaxing lifestyle.
-Also, the area of Collingwood is becoming a hot spot for the 55+ plus crowd.
-Finally, as it becomes more popular with retirees, it offers a community feel for the city’s growing number of active and social seniors.
+Located on Georgian Bay and featuring a downtown that’s officially designated as a “Heritage Place,” Collingwood is one of Ontario’s gems.
+It’s just as wonderful in the summer as it is in the winter, offering both skiing and beaches galore.
+Other reasons why it’s a top pick for retirement?
+For one, the Blue Mountains/Blue Mountain Village provides a scenic and relaxing lifestyle.
+The area of Collingwood is also becoming a hot spot for the 55+ plus crowd.
+In 2020, people 65+ represented 28% of the population and the median age is 48.
+As it becomes more popular with retirees, it offers a feeling of community for the city’s growing number of active and social seniors.

 Local attractions: